devika-nambisan/ai-blog-generator-interview-DevikaNambisan./README.md

 ## Setup

 1. Clone the repo.
-2. Create a `.env` file with your OpenAI key:
+2. Create a '.env' file with your OpenAI key (all you must do is replace it and in your terminal use the two lines to do the change): touch .env open .env change the OpenAI key to yours

-## Please find below the steps for set up on your MAC Terminal or you could alterantively use VS Code if you are using Windows
+## Please find below the steps for set up on your MAC Terminal, or you could alternatively use VS Code if you are using Windows

 ```bash
 git clone https://github.com/devika-nambisan/ai-blog-generator-interview-DevikaNambisan..git